reiryuki/360-Reality-Audio-Upmix-Sony-Xperia-5-V-Magisk-Module/README.md

 ## Known Issues
 - Sample music can't be played (requires ROM codec support)
-- Headphones selection does not have any effect (requires ROM audio hal support)
+- Headphones personalization does not have any effect (requires ROM audio hal support)
 - Camera capture to right and left ear can't be detected.
 Just retake and choose Manual Shooting.

 ## Optionals